djdeath/noflo-micro/README.md

-# noflo-gpio
+# noflo-micro

-GPIO components for NoFlo and Node.js.
+Basic micro controller components for NoFlo and Node.js.